 Paris layover: Croissants and coffee

 Layover tours in Paris need to be planned carefully as it’s easy to make a mistake on public transport.
-But as long as you get on a RER B train from Charles De Gaulle airport to the district of Saint-Michel, it’s only a 40-minute journey into the city centre.
+But as long as you get on an RER B train from Charles De Gaulle airport to the district of Saint-Michel, it’s only a 40-minute journey into the city centre.

-From here, you are a stone’s throw from the gothic glory of Notre Dame cathedral, which is currently undergoing restoration and will reopen in 2024.
+From here, you are a stone’s throw from the gothic glory of Notre Dame Cathedral, which is currently undergoing restoration and will reopen in 2024.

 The neighbourhood is also packed with chic cafès and bakeries like Odette Paris and A. Lacroix Patissier.